FIN392/Miscellaneous/Markdown/Markdown simple guide.md

 Adding two spaces at the end
 you get a new line.

-Your get a new paragraph after a empty line.
+Your get a new paragraph after an empty line.

 ---